trentlarson/distrinet/README.md

 - Edit both package.json versions (in / and /app).
 - Add to CHANGELOG.md
 - `yarn package`
-- Upload to GitHub and create a release.
+- Create a release and upload to GitHub.
+- Add the commit hash to CHANGELOG.md and bump the versions with "-beta".

 When developing: